BeckmannundPartnerCONSULT/DocumentationTree/other_versions/reflexiveDocTree/readme_reflexiveDocTree.txt

 5. reflexive_documentation_tree_with_directory.lua

 This script contains a tree on the left side.
 The tree can have nodes with Windows-Directories.
 These are displayed in the tree on the right side with the command dir.

+6. reflexive_documentation_tree_with_images.lua

+This script contains a tree with images with extensions .png that are shown in the canvas on the right side of the graphical user interface.

+6.1 reflexive_documentation_tree_with_images.png

+This image file is needed to load the first image of reflexive_documentation_tree_with_images.lua.